 or denying card draw for example.

-: One of the greatest additions to Aerial Eggs, they can protect you from relic weapons or other weapon shenanigans while evading many popular removal spells due to their stats, and is a powerful flying unit for their cost.
+: An amazing addition to the deck, they can protect you from relic weapons or other weapon shenanigans while evading many popular removal spells due to their stats, and is a powerful flying unit for the cost.
 Against colors that are heavy with weapons you should play very carefully with them, not blocking or attacking unless you're certain the opponent has no response.
 If their attack is buffed in any way (including by Unseen Commando

 ) they become vulnerable to Eilyn's Choice

 , which is something to be cautious of.